Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 โ OpenPAUL prompts you to describe what you want to build, โ

-โ then generates a structured PLAN.md with: โ
+โ then generates a structured PLAN.json with: โ

 โ - Objective (what & why) โ